hybridgroup/cylon-intel-iot/README.markdown

 Everything you need to get started with the Edison is in the Intel Getting Started Guide located [here](https://communities.intel.com/docs/DOC-23147).
 Don't forget to configure your Edison's wifi connection and [flash](https://communities.intel.com/docs/DOC-23192) your Edison with the latest firmware image!

 Now you're ready to install MRAA and Cylon.

 #### Setting up your Intel Galileo

 In order to use `cylon-intel-iot` on your Galileo, you need to install the Intel IoT linux boot image onto an sd card.
 You can download the latest image [here](https://software.intel.com/sites/landingpage/iotdk/board-boot-image.html).

 For Windows hosts you can follow the instruction for flashing your sd card image [here](https://software.intel.com/en-us/node/530353).

+###### OS X Users

+To prepare your SD card for flashing on OS X, you need to find out it's drive name and eject the volume.

+To find the name, use the built-in `diskutil` utility:

+    $ diskutil list
+    /dev/disk0
+      #:                       TYPE NAME                    SIZE       IDENTIFIER
+      0:      GUID_partition_scheme                        *500.3 GB   disk0
+      1:                        EFI EFI                     209.7 MB   disk0s1
+      2:                  Apple_HFS Macintosh HD            499.4 GB   disk0s2
+      3:                 Apple_Boot Recovery HD             650.0 MB   disk0s3
+    /dev/disk1
+      #:                       TYPE NAME                    SIZE       IDENTIFIER
+      0:     FDisk_partition_scheme                        *15.7 GB    disk1
+      1:             Windows_FAT_32 NO NAME                 15.7 GB    disk1s1

+According to this, our SD card is found at `/dev/disk1`.

+Before you flash it with the above `dd` command, use `diskutil` to eject the existing volume (`disk1s1`):

+    $ diskutil unmount /dev/disk1s1

 For Mac or Linux hosts, it's as easy as extracting the image from the downloaded archive and executing the command

-    $ sudo dd if=iot-devkit-latest-mmcblkp0.direct of=/dev/sdX bs=1M && sudo sync
+    $ sudo dd if=/path/to/iot-devkit-latest-mmcblkp0.direct of=/dev/sdX bs=1M && sudo sync

 where `/dev/sdX` is the location of your sd card.